Hi! I'm Amalie and I am a research fellow in astrophysics.

 Precise and accurate stellar inference is key to my work.
 I am part of the core developement team of

-When I am not studying stars, I enjoy running, playing chess, watching musicals, and puzzling with coding projects.
+When I am not studying stars, I enjoy running, playing chess, crafting, watching musicals, and puzzling with coding projects.

 Currently, I am spending a lot of my spare time on solving the puzzle known as Cain's Jawbone.
 If you are also struggling with the references to Kipling, Wilde, and Sherlock Holmes, and the many Henrys, feel free to write me.